 ‘I’m not sure this is a good idea,’ she said, ‘what if that bloke on the boat is dangerous?’

-‘Let’s just have a look,’ Jason encouraged, starting down the steps.
-Halfway down the barge was clearly in view, with a body lying on the deck.
+‘Let’s just have a look,’ Mick encouraged, starting down the steps.
+Halfway down the boat was clearly in view, with a body lying on the deck.

-Proceeding cautiously the duo approached the barge to find a man in an Elvis costume sat next to the body with his head in his hands and moaning.
-It was not an Elvis number, nor was it Brian’s best performance.
+Proceeding cautiously the duo approach the boat to find a man dressed in an Elvis costume sat next to the body, with his head in his hands and moaning.
+It was not an Elvis number nor was it Brian’s best performance.

 The duo paused a moment before Mick summoned up enough courage to ask.

-‘Excuse me, can we be of any assistance?’
+‘Excuse me Sir, can we be of any assistance?’

 ‘He was just lying there, when I opened the door five minutes ago,’ a clearly distressed Brian replied.